 Search LAC Geo

 Tak'alik Ab'aj is a pre-Columbian archaeological site located in southwestern Guatemala.
 The city was a commercial hub between the Guatemalan highlands and the Pacific coast.
 It is is one of several Mesoamerican sites with both Olmec and Maya features.

 Ollantaytambo is a town and archaeological site located at the northern edge of the Sacred Valley.
 It was a military, religious and agricultural center.
 At the time of the Spanish conquest of Peru, it was a stronghold for the Inca resistance and is the only Inca town that is still inhabited.

 La Isabella was founded by Christopher Columbus during his second voyage in 1493 and was the first European town in America.
 It was intended to be Columbus's home in the New World and a base from which to establish Spanish presence and dominion in the West Indies.

 Moray is an archaeological site in Peru, northwest of Cuzco on a high plateau at about 11,500 ft and just west of the village of Maras.
 The site contains unusual Inca ruins, mostly consisting of several terraced circular depressions that suggest it was an agricultural laboratory.

-El Salvador has five archaeological parks plus a Mesoamerican site that is not open to the public.
-The Yucatán Peninsula and the Petén Basin/Maya Forest region of Belize, Guatemala and Mexico have become synonymous with Maya ruins however, there are several sites in El Salvador of importance.
+El Salvador has five archaeological parks plus a Mesoamerican site.
+The Yucatán Peninsula and the Petén Basin/Maya Forest region of Belize, Guatemala and Mexico have become synonymous with Maya ruins; however, there are several sites in El Salvador of importance.